kencford/README-generator/generated-readme/README.md

-# README generator demo
+# README Generator
 ## Description
-The index.js script assists the user in the creation of a README.me file.
+This assists the user in the creation of a README.md file.
 ## Table of Contents
 - [Installation Instructions](#installation-instructions)
 - [Usage Information](#usage-information)